-Rabbits are one of the most popular pets and that is no wonder because they are very nice pets!
-Rabbits are active, intelligent and social animals that must always be kept together.
-Rabbits that are kept together can show their natural social behavior and that is wonderful to see.
-They take care of each other, play with each other and really look for each other for attention.
-It is very nice to see how they deal with each other!
+Rabbits are one of the most popular pets and that's no wonder because they are very nice pets!
+Rabbits are active, intelligent and social animals that should always be kept together.
+Rabbits kept together can show their natural social behavior which is wonderful to see.
+They take care of each other, play with each other and really seek each other out for attention.
+It is very nice to see how they interact with each other!

-Rabbits belong to the family of the hareids (lagomorpha).
-You would think that a rabbit is a rodent, but that is actually not the case!
-The reason why the rabbit does not belong to the rodents are the two extra pen teeth that can be found behind the upper incisors.
-These two teeth do not have rodents.
+Rabbits belong to the lagomorph family.
+You would think that a rabbit is a rodent, but that is actually not the case at all!
+The reason why the rabbit is not a rodent is the two extra pin teeth that can be found behind the upper incisors.
+Rodents do not have these two teeth.

-Furthermore, rabbits have their beautiful long ears which stand or hang.
-The hind legs of the rabbit are strongly muscled and well developed to push off and therefore they are very fast and agile in their movements.
+Furthermore, rabbits naturally have their beautiful long ears which stand or hang.
+The rabbit's hind legs are strongly muscled and well developed for pushing off, making them extremely fast and agile in their movements.

-The wild rabbit has a gray-brown coat and a slight underbelly.
+The wild rabbit has gray-brown fur and a light underbelly.